As a young woman, I had terrible facial blemishes and didn't have the privilege of knowing the best skin-care tips at the time.

-A regular skin exfoliation exercise is one of the best ways to address the issue of acne.
-Skin care for acne prone facial skin is never really complete without this process as it definitely plays an extremely important role in the health care of blemished skin.
+A regular skin exfoliating exercise is one of the best ways to address the issue of acne.
+Skincare for acne-prone skin is never really complete without this process, as it definitely plays an extremely important role in the care of blemished skin.

-Without a daily routine of face exfoliating, acne and even the debilitating effects of scarring that forms as a result of rosacea may occur.
-So for those desirous of healthy facial skin or those looking for an acne free face, exfoliation is one form of facial treatment that is highly recommended.
+Without a daily routine of facial exfoliation, acne, and even the debilitating effects of scarring that forms as a result of rosacea may occur.
+So, for those who desire healthy facial skin or those looking for an acne-free face, exfoliation is highly recommended.

-It is a well known fact that microscopic loose facial skin which in essence is old skin, if left unattended, will trap toxins, dirt and oils.
-These unhealthy 'deposits' will 'seep' back under the skin, clog up the pores and cause blackheads, white heads and acne, and this is the main reason why many people that don't use an exfoliating face wash as a part of their skin care routine will constantly have breakouts and recurring facial skin problems.
+It is a well-known fact that microscopic loose facial skin—which in essence is old skin—if left unattended will trap toxins, dirt, and oils.
+These unhealthy 'deposits' will 'seep' back under the skin, clog up the pores, and cause blackheads, whiteheads, and acne.
+This is the main reason why many people that don't use an exfoliating face wash as a part of their skincare routine will constantly have breakouts and recurring facial skin problems.

-To avoid these recurring problems that may give you self esteem problems, the old top skin layer must be gently removed through exfoliation, to reveal fresh new healthy skin.
+To avoid these recurring issues that may damage your self-esteem, the old top-skin layer must be gently removed through exfoliation to reveal fresh, healthy skin.

-Many people with acne either don't believe, or fail to realise that exfoliation is one of the secrets of a clear and radiant skin.
-It is very essential, and this form of skin care must be done regularly and unfailingly.
-It is the answer to many questions you may have concerning acne spots, pimples and other skin blemishes.
+Many people with acne either don't believe or fail to realize that exfoliation is one of the secrets of clear and radiant skin.
+It is essential, and this form of skincare must be done regularly and unfailingly.
+It is the answer to many questions you may have concerning acne spots, pimples, and other skin blemishes.

-Many of the top spa and salon owners in the top cities of the world that's involved with body treatments are always on top of the very latest developments in skin care therapies, remedies and treatments, and what they tell us ceaselessly is that there needs to be awareness about the benefits of having healthy skin through skin exfoliation.
+Many of the elite spa and salon owners around the world involved in body treatments are always on top of the very latest developments in skincare therapies, remedies, and treatments.
+What they tell us ceaselessly is that there needs to be awareness about the benefits of having healthy skin through exfoliation.

-Skin exfoliation generally involves a kind of soft 'scouring' of the skin using facial scrub sponges or exfoliating face wash products that have tiny but soft abrasive grains.
+Exfoliation generally involves a soft 'scouring' of the skin using facial scrub sponges or exfoliating face-wash products that have tiny but soft abrasive grains.

-Asides the home-made recipes for skin exfoliation, the aforementioned products are all designed to gently scour off and eliminate dead and decaying skin cells that cannot be seen with the naked eye.
+Besides the homemade recipes for skin exfoliation, the aforementioned products are all designed to gently scour off and eliminate dead and decaying skin cells that cannot be seen with the naked eye.

-Face exfoliation: For facial skin, an exfoliating soap, face wash or cleanser that is appropriate for specific types of skin; oily, dry or combination, must be used.
-The face must be slightly dampened first before the use of any exfoliating product.
-Again, use gentle circular motions while scrubbing the face, and ensure you avoid the delicate areas around the eyes.
+Face exfoliation: For facial skin, an exfoliating soap, face wash, or cleanser appropriate for specific types of skin (oily, dry, or combination) must be used.
+The face must be slightly dampened before the use of any exfoliating product.
+Again, use gentle circular motions while scrubbing the face, making sure to avoid the delicate areas around the eyes.

-Using home-made recipes: There are exfoliation products around us all, at home.
-Home-made exfoliating agents, such as mashed papaya (paw paw), that contains enzymes that will exfoliate the skin effectively.
+Using homemade recipes: There are exfoliation products all around us at home.
+Homemade exfoliating agents, such as mashed papaya (paw paw), contain enzymes that effectively exfoliate the skin.

 How Often Should You Exfoliate?

 Opinions differ slightly on how often one should exfoliate the face and body.
-But the most important thing to note is that exfoliation is necessary for healthy looking faces any upper body parts.
+But the most important thing to note is that exfoliation is necessary for healthy-looking faces, arms, and torsos.

-Most of today's women fashion demands some exposure of the chest, upper arms and back, and there is not point in desiring to wear such outfits if those parts of your body are spotty and unsightly.
+Most of today's women's fashion demands some exposure of the chest, upper arms, and back, and there is no point in wishing you could wear such outfits if those parts of your body are spotty and unsightly.

-Our faces are constantly and permanently exposed, and faces must look clean, spotless and healthy.
+Our faces are constantly exposed, and faces must look clean, spotless, and healthy.
+Applying makeup to acne-prone skin can be tricky and oily products should be avoided.
+Blotting papers can help minimize shine during the day while you work on your exfoliating routine at home before bed.
 When our faces look good and clear with or without makeup, we feel good.
 It's as simple as that.

 Exfoliate at least every other day.
-If you can do it daily, using a gentler exfoliating face wash, it's even better, especially for those who have acne.
+It's even better if you do it daily, using a gentler exfoliating face wash, especially for those who have acne.
 This is one of the best ways to treat acne inexpensively and effectively.